 Taught Postgraduate Funding

-For 2017-18, three fully-funded studentships from the National Institute for Health Research (NIHR) will be awarded to students studying the MSc in Statistics.
+For 2018-19, three fully-funded studentships from the National Institute for Health Research (NIHR) will be awarded to students studying the MSc in Statistics: Medical Pathways.
 Grants normally cover full fees and also provide a maintenance stipend to cover living costs.
 UK and EU students are eligible for any NIHR awards.

 Whilst there is no formal closing date for applications, it is advisable to apply early in the year and by the end of March.
 A series of open/interview days are to be held during February to April.